aigoncharov/axios-rest-resource/docs/api/README.md

 ### `<Const>` createAxiosResourceFactory

 _**description**_: Factory that accepts default axios request config and an optional array of request interceptors, returns a function that accepts a resource url and returns a configured axios instance.
 Always applies default interceptorUrlFormatter to allow token substituion in url. @see interceptorUrlFormatter If you pass no interceptors only default interceptorUrlFormatteris applied.
-Interceptors you provided are applied with respect to the order.
+Interceptors you provided are applied with respect to the order in reverse.
 Default interceptorUrlFormatter is always applied first.

 _**example**_: